• Home

 Imagine you’re at a bustling farmer’s market.
 Stalls are everywhere, but the ones with the biggest, brightest signs get your attention first.
 That’s visual hierarchy in action!

 In charts, it works similarly.
-By emphasizing certain parts of the data, like using a bold color for the most significant figures in a Heatmap or making the key metrics larger in a Tree Map, the viewer’s understanding is immediately shaped by what stands out.
+By emphasizing certain parts of the data, like using a bold color for the most significant figures in an energy flow graph or making the key metrics larger in a Tree Map, the viewer’s understanding is immediately shaped by what stands out.

 This doesn’t just help in catching their eye; it ensures they take away the right insights without getting lost in the details.